Privacy Policy

 You can choose the method we communicate with you and can change your preferences at any time.

-If you are receiving a service from us we may ask you to consent to information about you being shared with other professionals or organisations to help provide you with support, where appropriate, either now or in the future These may include but not exclusively: GPs and Health Professionals, Employers/Employment Service, Housing Providers, Colleges and Training Providers, or other relevant voluntary/charitable organisations.
+If you are receiving a service from us we may ask you to consent to information about you being shared with other professionals or organisations to help provide you with support.
+These may include but not exclusively: GPs and Health Professionals, Employers/Employment Service, Housing Providers, Colleges and Training Providers, or other voluntary/charitable organisations.
 We may also ask your permission to share with Adult Social Care or Children’s services, to arrange, for example, a carer’s assessment.
 We will not share information with these organisations without your explicit consent except where disclosure is necessary for the purpose of safeguarding or as required by law.

 Some of our data processing services (including IT, Database and Website support, mailing services and event organisers), are provided by consultants or contractors.
 Where we chose to use these services we do so in accordance with current legislation and take all reasonable precautions regarding the practices employed by them to protect personal information.

 We have a retention policy for adult carer records of 7 years from ceasing a service and for young carers until age 25, unless required otherwise in the event of safeguarding.
-This is broadly in line with SCC retention policies for social care.
+This is in line with Surrey County Council’s retention policies.

 Other ways you may choose to be involved: